AdobeDocs/app-builder/src/pages/guides/app_builder_guides/security/index.md

 Both of these have a strict isolation according to the Runtime namespace.
 Cloud Storage containers hosting App Builder SPAs can be accessed only by configuring the [CLI](https://github.com/adobe/aio-cli) with appropriate workspace credentials.

-The CDN serves these static assets from a sub-domain dedicated exclusively to the Runtime namespace associated with the App Builder application workspace to which the SPA is deployed.
+The CDN serves these static assets from a subdomain dedicated exclusively to the Runtime namespace associated with the App Builder application workspace to which the SPA is deployed.

 #### Files and State services